colonelwatch/ESP32-dotmatrix-spectrum/README.md

 Before I implemented this method, the ESP32 could generate 100 fix_fft outputs per second; it can now do **1627.8** per second (which exceeded the ~~458~~1024.2Hz refresh rate of my LED matrix).
 This dynamic sampling trick can be applied on any microcontroller using interrupts, including the Arduino Uno (after raising the ADC clock).

 ## Implementation
-Feed a 3.3V peak-to-peak amplified signal with DC bias into either GPIO36 or GPIO39.
+Feed an amplified signal with DC bias that fits between GND and 3.3V into either GPIO36 or GPIO39.
 By pressing the BOOT button on the ESP32, you can switch between the two.
-(I managed to input music or a ambient noise by using the below schematic.)
 Wire the ESP32 into the HUB08 interface 64x16 LED matrix, using the pinouts in the .ino file.

 ![Schematic](images/schematic.png)

+I used the above schematic to amplify the signal.
+The 100nF capacitors at the end attenuates the signal because my setup was getting noise above the FFT library's floor for some reason.
+Because of this, you may need to change the divider in line 160 if you signal has a higher level.

 ## Demonstration